hartwigmedical/actin/algo/README.md

 HAS_TOXICITY_OF_AT_LEAST_GRADE_X_IN_Y | Toxicities > grade => X and name like %Y%
 HAS_TOXICITY_OF_AT_LEAST_GRADE_X_IGNORING_Y | Toxicities > grade => X and ignoring name like %Y%. | Multiple names can be specified within 1 rule, separated by ";"

-Note for all TOXICITY rules: In case X = 0, 1 or 2, all names corresponding to 'source = Questionnaire' are included (also if 'grade' is unknown), since toxicities are only noted in questionnaire when grade => 2.
+Note for all TOXICITY rules:
+- In case X = 0, 1 or 2, all names corresponding to 'source = Questionnaire' are included (also if 'grade' is unknown), since toxicities are only noted in questionnaire when grade => 2.
 In case X = 3 or 4, the evaluation resolves to 'undetermined' if there are names for which grade is not specified.
+- In case X = 2, 3 or 4, and source is not Questionnaire: ignore the toxicity if the name of the toxicity is also indicated as a complication (T.B.I)

 ##### Rules related to vital function / body weight measurements